0install/0install/README.md

 INSTALLATION
 ------------

-0install is written in a mixture of Python and OCaml.
+0install is written in a OCaml.
 You will need the OCaml build tools and some OCaml libraries to compile 0install.

 The easiest way to get the dependencies is using [OPAM](http://opam.ocamlpro.com/):